Gov. Cuomo provides Saturday coronavirus update for NYS

 |Yates

-Yesterday, 76 New Yorkers reportedly died due to COVID-19 in New York State, bringing the total to 40,266.
+Friday, 60 New Yorkers died due to COVID-19 in New York State, bringing the total to 40,696.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence